-If an Office app closes unexpectedly and you did not a get a chance to save your most recent changes, Document Recovery automatically opens the next time you open the Office app to help you get your file back.
+When Office app closes unexpectedly before you save your most recent changes, Document Recovery automatically opens the next time you open the Office app to help you get your file back.

-Decide which file do I want to save?
+How do I decide which files to save?

 If you see multiple files in the Available Files list on the Document Recovery pane and you're not sure which ones to save, the date and creation time of any automatically saved document appears under the document name, which may give you a clue about which file you want to recover.
 If you see multiple versions of the same file, you'll probably want to open the one with the most recent time because it will have the most recent changes.
 You can also click each file to open the document and review it.
 After opening any file in the list, you can continue working in it, and you can close the Document Recovery pane when you have recovered all documents that you want to save.